 Baking Soda – In Rajasthan Papad Khar is used to make these Dhoklas, but if you can’t find it you can use baking soda as I have done in this recipe.

 Add lukewarm water and knead to make a soft dough.
+Add water little by little.
+The amount of water will depend on the quality of the maize flour.

 Drizzle sesame oil or ghee over the hot dhokla and serve hot with dal or chutney.